tthvan/MVA-Retention-Analysis/README.md

 - Generally, most students progress to the next expected grade.
 - All grades show smaller forward flows from 2022-2025, indicating fewer students advancing, with progress:drop ratios of ~17:10 in 2022 to ~12:10 in 2025, or for every 12 students progressing, there will be 10 dropping.
-- PreK shows the highest share of students leaving the school, having a progress:drop ratio of 1:6, meaning for every 1 student returning next year, there will be 6 other students leaving.
+- PreK shows the highest share of students leaving the school, having a progress:drop ratio of 1:6, meaning for every 7 students, only 1 student will return next year, while the remaining 6 will leave.
 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/student_flow.png?raw=true" width="800">
 </p>

 ### Recommendation
 - Create grade-transition playbooks (communications, trial classes, parent sessions) for grades with weaker forward flows.
-- Treat PreK as a special case: decide if it’s meant as a one-year bridge or a pipeline into K, and design PreK→K offers accordingly.
+- Treat PreK as a special case: decide if it should be a one-year bridge or a pipeline into K, and design PreK→K offers accordingly.
 - Develop a simple “transition risk” score to flag students likely to drop at key grade changes and target them with proactive outreach.

 ### Student Distribution and Dropout by Grade

-- PreK, Grade 7, and Grade 8 consistently have the lowest enrolment (5–7%) over the years.
+- PreK, Grade 7, and Grade 8 consistently have the lowest enrolment (account for 5–7%) over the years.
 - Grades 1–3 maintain the highest share (11–13%), while overall grade distribution remains fairly balanced at ~10% per grade.

 <p align="center">